 You can choose to value livestock on hand at the end of the income year at cost, market selling value or replacement value.
 An additional option is available for certain horse breeding stock.
 You may change the basis of valuation year by year and different valuation bases may be adopted for individual livestock.
-At 1 July 2007, the value of livestock on hand should be the same as the value of your closing stock at 30 June 2007 that you used for your 2006-07 tax return.
+The value of your opening livestock on hand at 1 July 2009 should be the same as the value of your closing stock at 30 June 2009 that you used for your 2008-09 tax return.